 Crack Down

 Over the years what I’ve come to appreciate most about the Genesis library is its large range of arcade ports.
 More specifically Sega arcade ports.
-I don’t think most of us truly understand just how deep their arcade library is.
+I do not think most of us truly understand just how deep their arcade library is.
 Sure most of us remember Golden Axe, Outrun, and Virtua Fighter but there are legions of titles that flew under the radar.
 Crack Down is an awesome top down shooter that will forever live in the shadow of the Xbox 360 game.
 Those looking for something a little different should seek this out.

 The object of each stage is to plant a set number of bombs and reach the exit within the time limit.
 Each stage is a miniature maze and is populated by varying soldiers for hire.
 The bomb locations are marked with an X, leaving it a matter of simply reaching each them.
 Your only weapons are a machine gun and missiles.
-If you’re in a pinch you can let off a smart bomb.
+If you are in a pinch you can let off a smart bomb.
 Although ammo is limited it is readily available, although you have to weigh seeking it out against the clock.

 Sadly you will probably blow through it in short order.
 Despite featuring sixteen levels Crack Down is a bit too easy.
 The time limit is very generous and not much of an issue.
 While the levels do become more densely packed most enemies don’t actively follow you.
 Although it is easy to die from a sudden gunshot or fall the generous scoring will net extra lives regularly.
 There are no boss battles to break things up and while the game doesn’t need them it would have added another element aside from planting bombs.

 Crack Down wasn’t a looker in the arcade and the Genesis version is ugly in comparison.
 The muted color palette grows old fast and the sprites are smaller.
 Even worse there is some terrible slowdown that honestly should not be present.
 The cool animations are still present and it’s still pretty cool to see how smoothly they roll behind cover or press up against walls.
 The map has taken the largest hit and it does affect gameplay.
-In the arcade it was pretty detailed and showed enemy positions on top of the bomb locations.
+In the arcade it was pretty detailed with enemy positions on top of the bomb locations.
 That it’s been so simplified just seems….wrong.

 In Closing